 What is a Mantra?

-• In Hinduism for example, the word “Om” is supposed to represent the primordial sound used in creation.
+• In Hinduism, for example, the word “Om” is supposed to represent the primordial sound used in creation.
 It is also a mantra which is found in Buddhism, Jainism, and Sikhism.

-• All Judaism, Islam and Christian prayers end with “Amen” or “Amin”.
+• All Judaism, Islam, and Christian prayers end with “Amen” or “Amin.”
 The inner meaning of the word Amen or Amin is “In the name of God, so be it.”

 You may do a simple experiment to evaluate the potency of these sacred sounds for yourself.
 Chant the mantra “Om”, “Amin” or “Amen” 12 times slowly and with awareness.
 Once you finish, just be aware of your inner state.
-You may notice that your anger and hatred is melting away.
+You may notice that your anger and hatred are melting away.
 You will possibly not feel like criticizing other people or will not feel like hurting anyone at that moment.
 You may also feel a certain sense of peace in your mind.

 Application of Mantras

-When we mediate, we can often notice a lot of thoughts and emotions coming to our mind.
+When we meditate, we can often notice a lot of thoughts and emotions coming to our minds.
 All these emotions or thoughts are not necessarily ours.
 We sometimes pick them up from the people surrounding us.
-The use of mantras during meditation allow us to shift our consciousness to a higher frequency so that it can register higher impressions.
-This is why the mantra “Om” is used during the Meditation on the Twin Hearts to facilitate expansion of consciousness.
-Do note that the effect of using “Amen” or “Amin” during the Meditation on the Twin Hearts is similar to that of the mantra “Om”.
-Also, all the meditations taught in the MCKS Pranic Healing and Arhatic Yoga system leverage the power of mantras.
+The use of mantras during meditation allows us to shift our consciousness to a higher frequency so that it can register higher impressions.
+This is why the mantra “Om” is used during the Meditation on the Twin Hearts to facilitate the expansion of consciousness.
+Do note that the effect of using “Amen” or “Amin” during the Meditation on the Twin Hearts is similar to that of the mantra “Om.”Also, all the meditations taught in the MCKS Pranic Healing and Arhatic Yoga system leverage the power of mantras.

 2. Purification and Energizing: Mantras also have purification and energizing effects.
 While all mantras are inherently powerful, different mantras have slightly different effects and purposes.
 The effects of some of the mantras taught by MCKS (and recorded in his voice) are as follows:

-• The Gayatri Mantra is a great tool for purifying the aura and chakras, developing intuitive intelligence, increasing mental clarity and emotional stability.
+• The Gayatri Mantra is a great tool for purifying the aura and chakras, developing intuitive intelligence, and increasing mental clarity and emotional stability.

 • The Lakshmi Gayatri is a great tool for saturating your aura with Prosperity Energies.
 MCKS taught that like energies attract.
 Once you bathe your energy field with Prosperity Energies, it will attract similar vibrations.

-We also encourage you to view this short interview with MCKS on the Power of Prayer, Meditation and Mantras.
+We also encourage you to view this short interview with MCKS on the Power of Prayer, Meditation, and Mantras.

 Practicing the Mantras